Rakshithkakathkar/netflix-gpt/README.md

 - Register on TMDB website, create app and get access_token
 - Made movie list api call to get movies and save in store using a custom hook
 - Added MainContainer with Video Background and Title
-- Fetching trailer details and video and rendering on screen
+- Fetching trailer details using custom hook and save in store
+- Ember video and make it auto play

 # Features